byuccl/bfat/README.md

 Scripts included from the local library:

 - `define_bit.py`: Correlates fault bits to their physical functions in the FPGA fabric using the Project X-Ray database
+- `design_query`: Deals with querying the design information from its .dcp checkpoint file by issuing TCL commands to Vivado.
 - `fault_analysis.py` Uses the physical functions found for each fault bit to analyze the effect on the design from an upset.
-- `file_processing.py`: Deals with all external file reading and parsing.
+- `file_processing.py`: Deals with external file reading and parsing.
 - `rpd_query.py`: Deals with querying the design information from its .dcp checkpoint file using the Rapidwright tool.
+- `scaffold.py`: Deals with locating files within the existing directory scaffold.
 - `statistics.py`: Reads the report data for the design and adds a footer at the end of the report file to report some statistics of the design and faults found.
 - `tile.py`: Creates the classes to store the information on the tiles and routing muxes for the given FPGA design.